wonmor/classfinder-web/_posts/about.md

 I have more than 30 years of experience in writing low-level hardware code, primarily in C++.
 I have also instructed many middle/high school students in various robotics competitions, here in South Korea.

 In the next coming years, I will continue maintaining the code base of this project while John is away studying in America.
-I also handle the business side of things within this project — communicating with user base if they are experiencing any problems.
+I also handle the business side of things within this project — e.g. communicating with the users if they are experiencing any problems.

 Speaking of which, if you found any bugs or errors in our app, feel free to contact me at **cascademusicbusiness@gmail.com**.